existencelabs/keystamp-whitepaper/README.md

 # KEYSTAMP
 ## An open-source Proof-of-Compliance standard on the blockchain

-by Francis Pouliot, Shayan Eskandari
+by Francis Pouliot, with the collaboration of Shayan Eskandari

 Written during RegHackTO hackathon, November 27th 2016

-With the collaboration of:
+Special thanks to:

 - Jean-Philippe Beaudet
 - Arthur Gerbelot